 Mobilegeddon is the latest update of Google and this has been much talked about for a reason.
 Its impact on the ranks of websites which are mobile friendly and on those which are not.
 It is a wave which affects many of the businesses that are run online.
 Google is on its way to make it 100% live in its data centers in due course of time.

 What is Mobilegeddon?

-Mobilegeddon is concerned with the rank a mobile friendly website has on search results and it goes on to clarify that those websites which are mobile friendly will rank higher on the search engine result pages..
+Mobilegeddon is concerned with the rank a mobile friendly website has on search results and it goes on to clarify that those websites which are mobile friendly.
+Such websites will rank higher on the search engine result pages..
 As their keyword ranking increases, their rank also goes up.
 Other websites, which are not mobile friendly, go down in ranking and hence there will be a natural impact on their business owing to reduced visibility on SERPs.

 Why should a website be mobile friendly?

 Mobile friendly websites make reading on the mobile comfortable.
 The user wouldn’t have to zoom or scroll continuously while reading.
 The content would be in readable size and this provides a much better user experience.
 Also, mobile friendly websites are the need of the hour as many users employ smart phones or tablets to search for a specific business or service or product.

 Google’s John Mueller confirmed this morning in a live hangout on Google+ at the 4:40 mark.
 The roll out has 100% begun and is actually completely live in some of the many Google data centers.